Core abaci and Diophantine equations I: fundamental weight: Introduction

 Thirdly, we establish Diophantine equations by using the height formula and develop the relevant theory of classical affine types.
-In particular, we study the problem that under what conditions all solution orbits are parameterized by core abaci.
-Along this way, we obtain closed formulas of computing the number of certain $j$-core abaci in some special cases, including affine types $C_2^{(1)}$, $D_2^{(2)}$, $B_3^{(1)}$, $D_3^{(2)}$, $B_4^{(1)}$ and $D_4^{(1)}$.
+In particular, we study the problem that under what conditions all solution orbits under the action of type $B$ Weyl groups are parameterized by core abaci.
+Along this way, we obtain closed formulas for computing the number of certain $j$-core abaci in some special cases, including affine types $C_2^{(1)}$, $D_3^{(2)}$, $B_3^{(1)}$, $D_4^{(2)}$, $B_4^{(1)}$ and $D_4^{(1)}$.

 The paper is organized as follows.
 We begin in Section 2 by reviewing some preliminaries on combinatorics and affine Weyl groups.
-Then in Section 3, we define and study arbitrary charged core abaci of classical twisted and untwisted affine types.
-It is helpful to point out that so far all the definitions of cores are of charge 0 as far as we know.
+Then in Section 3, we define and study core abaci of arbitrary charge for classical twisted and untwisted affine types.
 In particular, we establish a bijection between $j$-core abaci and the alcoves in a generalized Tits cone, which corresponds to an affine Grassmannian.
-Moreover we study the compatibility between Uglov-vectors and $\mathrm q$-vectors.
+Moreover we study the compatibility between weighted Uglov vectors and $\mathrm q$-vectors.
 In Section 4, we first establish the height formula and then prove that the height of a core abacus $(\lam, j)$ is equal to the atomic length of $w_{\lam, j}$.
 Furthermore, we will construct Diophantine equations induced by the height formula.
 In Section 5, we consider the relationship between core abaci and the solutions of the Diophantine equations obtained in Section 4.
 Particularly, we prove that in some small rank cases, the solutions can be completely parameterized by core abaci.
 This makes us being able to give closed formulae on enumerating the number of certain $j$-core abaci in some special cases.